Bryn Mawr College

 11. Bern Schwartz Fitness and Athletic Center

-The Pensby Center for Community Development and Inclusion recently moved from the Pensby building to their new home in the Student Life and Wellness Center.
+The Impact Center for Community, Equity, and Understanding (formerly known as the Pensby Center for Community Development and Inclusion while located in the Pensby building) recently moved to their new home in the Student Life and Wellness Center.
 The new space means a much more central location on campus and brings a dramatic increase in common areas for student programming and support.
 The building is home to both a halal and kosher kitchen, a prayer room with a foot-washing station, and a multicultural living room.

-The Pensby Center for Community Development and Inclusion implements programs and activities that address issues of diversity, power and privilege, including but not limited to race, ethnicity, country of origin, class, gender, sexual orientation, religious affiliation and disability, with a goal of improving the campus climate and enhancing community life at Bryn Mawr College.
+The Impact Center for Community, Equity, and Understanding implements programs and activities that address issues of diversity, power and privilege, including but not limited to race, ethnicity, country of origin, class, gender, sexual orientation, religious affiliation and disability, with a goal of improving the campus climate and enhancing community life at Bryn Mawr College.
+This is done with a lens that advances anti-racism, wellness, welcome, and belonging for all students, especially those who know the experience of marginalization first-hand.

-Canaday Library houses the humanities and social sciences collections, Special Collections, the College Archives, the Help Desk, many library and information technology staff offices, and a writing center with student tutors.
+Canaday Library houses the humanities and social sciences collections, Special Collections, the College Archives, computer labs, the Writing Center, the Lusty Cup Cafe, and many library staff offices.

-Bryn Mawr College has three libraries offering diverse, technology-enabled learning spaces and programs, including computer labs with a breadth of discipline-specific software, individual and group study areas, and laptop and multimedia device lending.
-Artwork from the collection is displayed throughout the campus, with numerous faculty-, staff-, and student-curated exhibits on view every year.
+Bryn Mawr College has three libraries—Canaday, Carpenter, and Collier—offering diverse, technology-enabled learning spaces and programs, including computer labs with a breadth of discipline-specific software, individual and group study areas, and multimedia equipment lending.
+Artwork from the collections are displayed throughout the campus, with numerous faculty-, staff-, and student-curated exhibits on view every year.

 Old Library served as the College's library until 1970 and was declared a National Historic Landmark in 1991.
 Today, it is used for public gatherings, lectures, and performances.
 The spacious Great Hall, which was the reading room in the old library, was inspired by buildings at Oxford University.
-The enclosed courtyard, called the Cloisters, is the site of Lantern Night, a Bryn Mawr tradition.
+The enclosed courtyard, called the Cloisters, is a gathering space and the former site of Lantern Night, a Bryn Mawr tradition.

 The Cloisters is an open, outdoor courtyard in the center of Old Library.
-In the fall semester, the first-year students gather in the Cloisters where the sophomores present them with lanterns in their class color or the McBride color of purple.
-The sentiment behind Lantern Night is that the light of knowledge is being passed from one class to the other.
+Historically, it was the location of Lantern Night, where first-year students are presented with lanterns in their class color.
+This traditions is meant to represent the light of knowledge being passed from one class to another.

 Goodhart Hall was constructed in 1926-28 and underwent a major renovation in 2009.
 It is an important campus resource housing the McPherson Auditorium, Hepburn Teaching Theater, and Goodhart Music Room.
 Goodhart is used for ceremonial events, official academic year events, student productions, and visiting performers.